Donate to These Non-Profits

 The Foundation was established in memory of beloved daughter and sister, Danielle, who battled migraine disease for 10 years until it ultimately led to her death at the age of 17.
 Its mission is to increase access to care, especially for young adults and children, by educating primary care providers in the treatment of migraine.
-The Foundation supports those living with migraine through free, bi-weekly sessions of Headache School and Mindful Yoga in partnership with the University of Utah.
+The Foundation provides support to those living with migraine through free, bi-weekly sessions of Headache School and Mindful Yoga in partnership with the University of Utah.
 It raises community awareness of migraine and its impact on patients, families and society through bi-annual “Shine Her Light” events.

 MigraineDisease.org is an industry leader as the only patient-owned and operated migraine website to have medical review of all content.
 All content is reviewed for accuracy by a team of board-certified Migraine and Headache specialists.
-Doctors who treat migraine and other headache disorders can feel confident in recommending MigraineDisease.org to their patients.
-The website covers all aspects of living with migraine disease, including diagnosis, treatment options, lifestyle management and behavioral health.
+The website covers all aspects of living with migraine disease, including diagnosis, treatment options, lifestyle management, and behavioral health.
 Research is explained in clear, concise terms that everyone can understand.

 Miles for Migraine creates live, patient-participatory events that reduce the burden of isolation and stigma for people with migraine and headache diseases, and their caregivers.
 It builds community by bringing people together at fun walk/runs and through educational and support programs.
 Miles for Migraine also has programs specifically focused on engaging and supporting adolescents.
 Its programs foster empowerment, increase disease awareness, teach skills to advocate for better access to treatments and raise funds for headache fellowship programs.

 Founded in 1970, the National Headache Foundation is the oldest and largest foundation for patients with headache.
 Its mission is “To cure headache, and end its pain and suffering.”
 Its vision is “A World Without Headache.”
-The work of the Foundation is through education, raising awareness, advocacy and research.
+The work of the Foundation is through education, raising awareness, advocacy, and research.
 The Foundation established the Certificate of Added Qualification in Headache Medicine for physicians, nurse practitioners, physician assistants, dentists, and clinical psychologists who treat headache patients.
-The NHF publishes HeadWise® magazine and NHF News to Know.
+NHF publishes HeadWise® magazine and NHF News to Know.